surajokanyae/feature_engineering/README.md

 5.  **Handling Missing Values**: The dataset was inspected for null values.
 It was confirmed that there are no missing values in the performance columns, ensuring the dataset's integrity and readiness for machine learning algorithms.

-This systematic approach to feature engineering aims to produce a clean, robust, and predictive dataset for forecasting NBA player longevity.
+This systematic approach to feature engineering aims to produce a clean, robust, and predictive dataset for forecasting NBA player. longevity.
 ```